nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 session     required          pam_deny.so
 ```

-The new configuration will take effect immediately without the need to restart anything.

-### 22.2 Account lockout on RHEL
+#### 22.2.2 Example on RHEL

-This is an example configuration that will lock the user's account for 15 minutes (I.e. 900 seconds) after they provide a wrong password three (3) consecutive times.
-This configuration also affects the root account.

-On RHEL systems, the `/etc/pam.d/xroad` file comes with the X-Road installation so you need to modify it.
+On RHEL systems, the `/etc/pam.d/xroad` file ships with the Security Server installation package so you need to modify the existing file.
 Replace the `/etc/pam.d/xroad` contents with the following:
 ```shell
 #%PAM-1.0
 auth       required     pam_tally2.so deny=3 even_deny_root unlock_time=900 file=/var/lib/xroad/tallylog